 Before we get into what your tree will need, it’s worth knowing that it’s actually incredibly hard as a beginner to grow a healthy bonsai tree inside all year round.
 In the few cold months, it’s definitely the best port of call to bring bonsai trees inside, especially a subtropical bonsai, and return them to the outdoors as soon as possible.
 Having a bonsai tree in an office all year round will require constant monitoring of the conditions, which you may not be able or allowed to do in your office.
 The majority of experienced hobbyists would tell you not to bother have a bonsai in your office unless you know exactly what you’re doing.

 Bonsai trees, like most living things, absolutely hate not getting enough light and it’s definitely one of the key aspects of what they need to stay alive and healthy.
 Natural light is obviously best for the tree, being in actual sunlight but if your office is very dark or has no outside space, you can still potentially work around this.
-It’s worth checking out this guide I wrote, in which I break down where you should place for bonsai
+It’s worth checking out this guide I wrote, in which I break down where you should place for bonsai for optimum health.

 Having a bonsai tree living in your office window won’t naturally provide the tree with enough light to stay healthy, so I would recommend using grow lights.
 I use a daylight lamp in the winter with my bonsais to keep them getting enough light.